 Dynamic Sparklines Work Better Than Charts

 Sparklines are essentially just little data visualizations in spreadsheet cells.
 To learn more about how the sparkline feature works, check out these sparkline examples.
-To create the visualization, we are going to use “bar” for the value of “charttype.”
-Then we get a little bit clever with colors to show the start and end dates of each task.
+To create the visualization, we will use “bar” for the value of “charttype.”
+Then we get a little bit clever with colors to show each task’s start and end dates.
 The SPARKLINE formula for each task visual looks like this:

 =SPARKLINE({INT(taskStart)-INT(projectStart), INT(taskFinish)-INT(projectFinish)},{"charttype","bar";"color1","white";"empty","zero"; "max",INT(projectFinish)-INT(projectStart)})